-The line manager of the Director of Careers and Careers Lead is Mr Simon Carnwell, Assistant Head Teacher.
+The line manager of the Head of Careers is the Careers Lead Assistant Head Teacher.

-The responsibility for delivering careers lessons through the PDC curriculum lies with form tutors, using resources and under the guidance of the Director of Careers.
+The responsibility for delivering careers lessons through the PDC curriculum lies with form tutors, using resources and under the guidance of the Head of Careers.